adrgri/OnTrack.Frontend.React/README.md

 - **Password**: Test1234.

 ## Thesis Project
-This project is part of a thesis project dedicated to exploring software engineering topics such as developing user-friendly, efficient, and easy-to-use web applications.
+This thesis project explores software engineering topics such as developing user-friendly, efficient, and easy-to-use web applications.
 It aims to provide theoretical and practical knowledge in creating project management software, contributing to the academic and professional growth of the authors.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.